sisatata/portfolio/README.md

 # portfolio
-portfolio using Html, css, bootstrap and jQuery
+portfolio using Html, css, bootstrap, javascript and jquery